VictorDRE/PlatformioThermoresistance/README.md

 Rt (Thermistor) (RF): The variable resistance that changes based on temperature.
 This resistance decreases as the temperature increases (Negative Temperature Coefficient or NTC thermistor).

-R0: A fixed resistor used in series with the thermistor to form a voltage divider.
+R0: (fixedResistance) A fixed resistor used in series with the thermistor to form a voltage divider.

 Vcc: The supply voltage for the circuit (typically
 5